 If you’re in kidney failure, you’re going to need dialysis to take over the functions of your kidneys.
 There are two primary forms of dialysis, including hemodialysis and peritoneal dialysis (PD).
 Before you can start treatment, you need a catheter placed to assist in the removal of waste and fluids from your blood.
-The experienced team at North Atlanta Vascular Clinic, in Johns Creek, Cumming, Roswell, and Lawrenceville, Georgia, offers PD catheter placement.
+The experienced team at North Atlanta Vascular Clinic, in Suwanee, Cumming, Roswell, and Lawrenceville, Georgia, offers PD catheter placement.
 To learn more, call today or book an appointment online.Book Online

 PD is a form of dialysis that uses your own body plus a special dialysis solution to filter your blood.
 Unlike with hemodialysis, once the solution has been placed in your abdominal cavity, you can go about your usual activities while the solution removes waste and fluid from your blood.

 After a few hours, you drain the dialysis solution from your abdomen and discard it, then place a new bag of solution in your abdominal cavity, which is referred to as an exchange.
 You may need to conduct several exchanges throughout the day to keep your blood free of waste and fluid.
 Your specialist at North Atlanta Vascular Clinic or kidney doctor can determine how many exchanges you need.

 A PD catheter is a device that allows you to place the dialysis solution in your abdominal cavity and then remove it.
 The specialists at North Atlanta Vascular Clinic can perform your PD catheter placement.